 Béla also writes his own songs.
 For one of his songs, “Better day”, he traveled to Western New Guinea to record a video clip with the native tribes.
 He sang one of his other songs, “Butterfly”, in a benefit concert in the Frauenkirche in Dresden.
 He later recorded a new version of this song together with well known German reggae singer Gentleman.

 Béla combines his professional commitments as a singer and teacher with a keen interest in the culture, the roots and the history of different peoples of the world.
-He has given master classes in Cologne, Germany, in Tokyo, Japan, at the Academy of the Teatro Lirico Nacional in Havana, Cuba, at the University of Campinas, the University of São Paulo and the Federal University of Salvador de Bahia, Brazil, and at the Ricardo Palma University in Lima, Peru.
+He has given master classes in Cologne, Germany, in Tokyo, Japan, at the Academy of the Teatro Lirico Nacional in Havana, Cuba, at the University of Campinas, the University of São Paulo and the Federal University of Salvador de Bahia, Brazil, the Ricardo Palma University in Lima, Peru and the West University of Timişoara in Romania.

 He is a citizen the world and believes that music is a universal human language which allows us to communicate with other cultures.
 In his many travels to remote parts of the earth and his contact with native peoples (in the jungles of Western New Guinea, Congo, Borneo, Myanmar, Cambodia, Laos, Vietnam, the Himalaya in Tibet and Kilimanjaro in Tanzania, and in the deserts of Syria, Jordan, Namibia and Peru) Béla has found inspiration for new music and his experiences have helped shape his personality to have an open, tolerant and humane view of the world.